Biology Course Descriptions

 362 (4) Non-Vascular Plants.
 A survey of algae, fungi, and bryophytes, with emphasis on reproduction, morphology, taxonomy, and evolution.
 Three class periods; one 3-hour laboratory period per week.
 Prerequisite: BI 112.
 (Spring)

 363 (4) Vascular Plants.
 A survey of ferns, fern allies, gymnosperms, and flowering plants, with emphasis on reproduction, morphology, taxonomy, and evolution.
 Three class periods; one 2-hour laboratory period per week.
 Prerequisite: BI 112.
-(Fall)
+(Offered on sufficient demand)

 375 (4) Cell Biology.
 Molecular biology of eukaryotic cells, with emphasis on evolutionary origins, metabolism and bioenergetics, membrane structure and function, and mechanisms of biomolecular production and transport.
 Three class periods; one 3-hour laboratory period per week.
 Prerequisites: BI 200W, BI 306, CH 112.
 (Fall, Spring)